 You may also like

-The Supreme Council of the Armed Forces (SCAF), which consisted of military commanders, was led by Mubarak’s former Minister of Defence and the commander-in-chief of the Egyptian Armed Forces, Field Marshall Mohamed Hussein Tantawi (born 1935).
-After taking over, Tantawi acted practically as the country’s President, in spite of the fact that a transitional government had been installed.
+The Supreme Council of the Armed Forces (SCAF), which consisted of military commanders, was led by Field Marshall Mohamed Hussein Tantawi (1935).
+Formerly Mubarak’s Minister of Defence and commander-in-chief of the Egyptian Armed Forces, Tantawi took leadership over SCAF and practically acted as the country’s President.
+All of which took place in spite of the transitional government that had been installed.

-While the various political forces and movements mostly mistrusted the military, the increasingly unsafe situation in the country – created by the absence of police and security forces on the one hand and the activities of emboldened criminals on the other – created a base of support for the military among citizens.
+During this period, Egypt was riddled by an increasingly unsafe situation created by the absence of police and security forces on the one hand and the activities of emboldened criminals on the other.
+Consequently, while various political forces and movements primarily mistrusted the military, a base of supporters emerged amongst the citizens.
 This was exacerbated by the amplification of the insecure situation in the country by the media and their blaming this on the revolutionaries, particularly those who remained in Tahrir Square.

 In need of help, the SCAF initiated talks with the largest opposition group, the Muslim Brotherhood (MB).
 An uneasy cooperation began between the military and the MB, already visible in the committee the SCAF had installed for the purpose of amending the 1971 Constitution.
 This committee was headed by Tarek al-Bishri, a distinguished jurist known for his sympathies with the MB, and included well known Muslim Brotherhood lawyer and former MP Subhi Saleh.

 The referendum on the constitutional amendments took place on 19 March 2011.
-Both the Muslim Brotherhood and the Salafists pushed for a ‘yes’ vote, and the amendments were accepted by 78 percent of the largest turnout of voters in Egyptian history, 46 percent.
+Both the Muslim Brotherhood and the Salafists pushed for a ‘yes’ vote.
+Subsequently, the amendments were accepted by 78 percent of the largest turnout of voters in Egyptian history.
 The turnout is attributed mostly to the euphoria persisting right after the revolution.
 As time progressed, however, the euphoria dissipated.

 They met the increasing protests with violence.
-The ‘Maspero’ protests in October 2011, which focused on Coptic Christian rights, was handled particularly brutally: the army killed at least 25 participants and, using state television as a mouthpiece, incited violence against Christians.
-Subsequently, the SCAF also cracked down on the media, limiting increasingly their freedom of expression.
+The ‘Maspero’ protests in October 2011, which focused on Coptic Christian rights, were handled particularly brutally.
+The army killed at least 25 participants and, using state television as a mouthpiece, incited violence against Christians.
+Subsequently, the SCAF also cracked down on the media, increasingly limiting their freedom of expression.

 Issues came to a head during the Majlis al-Shura (or Consultative Council) elections of 29 January to 22 February 2012, with the massacre of the Ultras Ahlawy, the fans of the Ahly football team in Port Said on February 1.
 During halftime at a match between al-Ahly and al-Masry, fights broke out between the fans, and the Ahly players were attacked.

 Matters got out of hand so badly that at least 79 young men and boys lost their lives and more than 1,000 were wounded.
-The event was broadcast live on Egyptian television, and information quickly poured in showing that there had been virtually no security checks of visitors entering the stadium.
+The event was broadcast live on Egyptian television, and information quickly poured in highlighting the lack of security checks of visitors entering the stadium.

-Not only had security forces allowed armed people to enter, but they had also removed the barriers separating the teams’ supporters, locked the exits, and turned out the stadium lights.
+Not only had security forces allowed armed people to enter, but they had also removed the barriers separating the teams’ supporters, locked the exits, and turned off the stadium lights.

-The lack of immediate action by the army caused outrage, and rumours soon began that this massacre was retribution for the well-known involvement of the Ultras Ahlawy in the revolution and subsequent demonstrations.
-The Islamists did not push the debate on the Port Said massacre in the People’s Assembly, so demonstrations turned into mass protests against the SCAF and, especially, the Muslim Brotherhood.
+The lack of immediate action by the army caused outrage.
+Rumours soon began that this massacre was retribution for the well-known involvement of Ultras Ahlawy in the revolution and subsequent demonstrations.
+The Islamists did not push the debate on the Port Said massacre in the People’s Assembly.
+Therefore, demonstrations turned into mass protests against the SCAF and, especially, the Muslim Brotherhood.